matloff/fasteR/README.md

 **someFunction** on each element of **someVecOrList**, placing the return values in a new list.

-How might be use that here?
+How might we use that here?
 As noted before, programming is a creative process, and solutions may not come immediately.
-The following solution is natural to experienced R coders, but you may find that it "came out of the blue," of unclear provenance.
+The following solution is natural to experienced R coders, but you may find that it "came out of the blue," of unclear provenance; just be patient, and you will gradually develop such insight too.

 ``` r
 > zlm <- function(rws) lm(Weight ~ Age, data=mlb[rws,])$coefficients
 > w <- lapply(rownums,zlm)
 ```

-The reader should take extra time here to ponder what **zlm** does: For a set **rws** of **mlb**, the function will call **lm**, then return the coefficient portion of whatever **lm** returns.
-In sort, the function runs a linear regression analysis on the designated rows of **mlb**, and returns the coefficients.
+The reader should take extra time here to ponder what the function **zlm** does: For a set **rws** of **mlb**, the function will call **lm**, then return the coefficient portion of whatever **lm** returns.
+In short, the function runs a linear regression analysis on the designated rows of **mlb**, and returns the coefficients.

 The call to **lapply** then says, run **zlm** on each set of rows we see in **rownums**, placing the coefficient vectors in an output list.